TylerCarberry/tylercarberry.github.io/index.md

 ## [Magic Mirror](https://github.com/TylerCarberry/MagicMirror)
 Dashboard using a one way mirror and Android tablet
+- Displays the weather for your location using [Open Weather Map](https://openweathermap.org/)
+- Upcoming holidays and events from your calendar
+- The top headlines from the [New York Times](https://www.nytimes.com/)

 <img width="300" alt="Photo" src="https://user-images.githubusercontent.com/6628497/156099978-099f1755-90f2-4c80-a7f2-8cd2fe196e97.jpg"> <img width="300" alt="Screenshot" src="https://user-images.githubusercontent.com/6628497/156100884-ceb27970-a799-4c3b-87f9-e052d870df86.png">